B&Q-owner Kingfisher sees profits rise

-Europe's biggest home improvement retailer, which also owns Castorama and Brico Depot in France, made £797m last year.
+Europe's biggest home improvement retailer, which also owns Castorama and Brico Depot in France, said it now planned to step up expansion.

 Earnings were helped by buying more goods centrally and directly from manufacturing centres.

 "Although I see no let up in the challenging environment in the short-term, I am excited by our future prospects," said boss Ian Cheshire.

 Not long after the open of the London stock market shares in Kingfisher were ahead by 5% at 255.90 pence.

 Profits were up in the UK and France, and there was strong profit growth in Spain and Turkey.